samuelcolvin/email-forward/README.md

 * go to ec2 > "Security Groups" and add ports 25, 465, 587 to the "docker-machine" secuity group.
 * go to ec2 > "Elastic IPs", allocate a new ip and associate it with the "docker-postfix" instance.

-You'll need to run `docker-machine egenerate-certs docker-postfix` once you assign the new ip.
+You'll need to run `docker-machine regenerate-certs docker-postfix` once you assign the new ip.

-You should
+You should then be able to test with

+    ./test.py